realm/realm-js/packages/realm-app-importer/README.md

 You might also need to specify a `--project-id` (equivalent with as group-id) in which the app was originally created.

 See [the Realm CLI documentation](https://docs.mongodb.com/realm/deploy/realm-cli-reference/) for more information.

+## Debugging the app-importer

+Run with the `DEBUG=realm:app-importer` environment to get valuable output when debugging issue with an app.